featurepeek/marketing-website/content/blog/the-subtle-art-of-giving-great-code-reviews/index.md

 Nobody likes being criticized, especially by their fellow team members.
 For a code review to be great, the reviewer must balance being positive with avoiding code defects.

-The first step is to remove the _stigma_ from defects.
+The first step is to **remove the _stigma_ from reviews**.
 Bugs should not be seen as negatives, but instead as an opportunity to teach, fix bad habits and to improve code quality.

-This means that the number of defects produced by each team member should not be tracked, nor used in performance evaluation reviews.
+This means that the number of errors produced by each team member should not be tracked, nor used in performance evaluation reviews.

 The next step is to reframe the code review as a _coaching opportunity_.
-The most effective way to do this is to switch criticisms with self-evaluation questions, just like this:
+Instead of harsh criticisms, employ the [Socratic method](https://en.wikipedia.org/wiki/Socratic_method).
+The most effective way to do this is to **encourage self-evaluation by asking questions**, paving the way while helping them discover it for themselves.
+Just like this:

 <table>